 MCL is not in addition to the 12 weeks of FMLA leave normally available to eligible employees, but is aggregated with all other types of FMLA qualifying leave during the applicable 12-month period.
 The 12-month period begins on the day the employee begins caregiver leave and ends 12 months thereafter.

 When leave is taken to care for a covered servicemember with a serious injury or illness, an employee must obtain a medical certification.
-The CalHR “Certification for Serious Injury or Illness of Covered Service Member – for Military Family Caregiver Leave (FMLA)” (CalHR 757) or (DOL Form WH-385) may be used or departments may customize their own form so long as it includes, at a minimum, all of the information specified in DOL Form WH-385.
+The “Certification for Serious Injury or Illness of a Current Service Member for Military Caregiver Leave under the FMLA” (DOL Form WH-385) may be used or departments may customize their own form so long as it includes, at a minimum, all the information specified in DOL Form WH-385.
 The medical certification form is completed by an authorized health care provider of the covered servicemember, such as the Department of Defense (DOD), Veteran Affairs (VA), DOD Tricare, DOD non-network Tricare, and DOD authorized representative.

 Employees must provide 30 days’ advance notice of the need to take leave for planned medical treatment for a serious injury or illness of a covered servicemember.
 If leave is foreseeable, but 30 days’ advance notice is not practicable, the employee must provide notice as soon as practicable - generally, either the same or next business day.